Savićević inspires late win for Yugoslavia

-The attack leading up to the goal was admirable, as the French managed to play through the home side's aggressive pressing on the right hand side.
-Yugoslavia were resorting to hard tackling all evening, but here a couple of rash, failed attempts allowed slick French technicians to advance up the field.
+The attack leading up to the goal was admirable, as the French managed to play through the home side’s aggressive pressing on the right hand side.
+Yugoslavia were resorting to hard tackling all evening, but here a couple of rash, failed attempts allowed French technicians – led by Tigana – to advance.

-The assist from Tigana to Perez was only successful, however, because of an error by Yugoslavian full back Stanojković.
-Tigana's pass in the direction of Perez wasn't the best and looked destined to be hoofed away easily by Stanojković, only for the latter to miskick and see the ball fall into the feet of Perez.
-Perez, who had lurked behind the back of Stanojković, made no mistake one-on-one with the goalkeeper to score a goal on his debut for the national team.
+The assist from Tigana to Perez was only successful, however, because of a blatant error by Yugoslavian full back Stanojković.
+Tigana’s pass in the direction of Perez wasn’t the best and looked destined to be hoofed away easily by Stanojković, only for the latter to miskick and see the ball fall into the feet of Perez.
+Perez, who had lurked behind the back of Stanojković, made no mistake one-on-one with the goalkeeper to score a goal on his debut.

 1-1: Quick equalizer with Spasić’s headed goal

 A free-kick was swung in from near the corner flag by Stojković and met by the head of left back Spasić, who beat his marker Boli soundly in the air.
-It was a powerful header by the Partizan man, who was playing on his home ground (let's remember that Osim had contemplated playing Jurić instead of Spasić).
+1-1 after 12 minutes.
+(Let’s not forget that Osim had contemplated playing Jurić instead of Spasić ahead of this match).

 The free-kick itself could easily have been avoided, however, if not an aggressive Amoros had made a reckless tackle on Stanojković who was shielding the ball with his back toward the French goal.
-Its recklessness mirrored the first goal.
 The Yugoslavian full back was finding himself in a deadlock near the corner flag, and any tackle was unwise in the situation.
-Amoros offers much to France's defence with his tenacity, but here he would have needed to keep himself more cool.
+Amoros offers much to France’s defence with his tenacity, but here he would have needed to keep his head more cool.